codebar/git-workshop/readme.md

 Now that your code is pushed to origin you can do the pull request.

-Navigate to the page of the repository, ,n this case the original [codebar blog page](https://github.com/codebar/blog).
-You should see a prompt telling you to do a pull request, click that prompt.
-You will be navigated to a page that will ask you to describe what you did in the pull request, and the orinal branch that you are comparing against.
-Complete all required fields and click submit.
+Navigate to the page of the repository, in this case the original [codebar blog page](https://github.com/codebar/blog).
+You should see a green prompt at the top of the page asking you to 'compare and pull request', click that prompt.
+You will then be navigated to a page that will ask you to describe what you did in the pull request, and the original branch that you are comparing against.
+Complete all of these required fields and click 'create pull request'.

-###Congrats you have just done your first pull request :)
+###Congratulations you have just done your first pull request :)